emberjs/data/guides/misc/6-migrating/two-store-migration.md

 For instance:

 - perhaps you want to fully drop support for adapters and serializers
-- perhaps you want to drop support for Model and only use SchemaRecord (or use some of both to give yourself some flexibility)
+- perhaps you want to drop support for Model and only use ReactiveResource (or use some of both to give yourself some flexibility)

 3. Due to (#2) above, your ember-cli-build file MUST call `setConfig` to configure the build config for the library.